 Making the Transition from High School a Success

-Both college and the services available to you differ in important ways from what you may be accustomed to in High School.
+Both college and the services available to you differ in important ways from what you may be accustomed to in high school.
 How you obtain services, apply for them, and the responsibility placed on you may well be different than what you are familiar with.
-Please read all the sections below as well as the excellent booklet provided by the U.S. Department of Education available in English or Spanish from our office: "Students with Disabilities Preparing for Post-secondary Education: Know Your Rights and Responsibilities."
+Please read all the sections on this page as the excellent booklet provided by the U.S. Department of Education available in English or Spanish at our office: "Students with Disabilities Preparing for Post-Secondary Education: Know Your Rights and Responsibilities."
 If you are entering college for the first time, it is important to understand what to expect from the Student Disability Resource Center, other student services offices, as well as faculty, staff, and yourself.

 What are the differences?

-Services at the University level are provided to give you equitable access to an education rather than to guarantee that you will learn or achieve success.
-While we provide many services which will help you to compensate for the effects of your disability, the University does not change its academic requirements to accommodate itself to you as your high school may have done.
+Services at the university level are provided to give you equitable access to an education rather than to guarantee that you will learn or achieve success.
+While we provide many services that will help you to compensate for the effects of your disability, the university does not change its academic requirements to accommodate itself to you as your high school may have done.

 Also, you may or may not receive the same services provided to you in high school.
 You will be responsible for completing all of the same work as any other student, but perhaps in a way that works better for you.
 The process for obtaining accommodations for your disability will differ too.

-A most important difference is that you--not your parents, teachers or the University--are responsible for identifying yourself as a student with a disability, requesting services, making best use of those services--or even choosing not to use services.
+A most important difference is that you — not your parents, professors, or the university — are responsible for identifying yourself as a student with a disability, requesting services, making best use of those services, or even choosing not to use services.
 Your parents are not involved in this process, unless you specifically request this in writing.

-When you return your Statement of Intent To Register (SIR) or if you are a continuing student, no later than two weeks before you will need services, please contact the SDRC, (951) 827-3861.
+When you submit your Statement of Intent to Register (SIR), or if you are a continuing student, please contact the SDRC at (951) 827-3861 no later than two weeks before you will need services.

-You will be asked to complete a pre-registration form on R'Ability, to provide applicable documentation for your disability, and meet with a disability specialist.
-See the Checklist for Requesting Services.
+You will be asked to complete a pre-registration form on R'Ability to provide applicable documentation for your disability, and you will need to schedule a meeting with a disability specialist.
+Review the Checklist for Requesting Services for more information.